Ezibenroc/platform-calibration/README.md

 of MPI experiments.
 The goal is to profile the amount of time taken to execute some MPI operations in a real environment.
 The timings for such operations are obtained using the most precise clock available in the local node where the binary is executed.
-All measurements, along with their corresponding parameters such as message size, are dumped to the standard output.
+Measurements, along with their corresponding parameters such as message size, are dumped to multiple CSV files, one per operation.
 In a second stage, after the experiment has finished, an R script takes as input those measurements and a break points textual file informing the message sizes where the MPI protocol changes.
 As output, the R script generates the values that need to be